incubyte/incubyte.github.io/content/blog/everything-is-an-object-in-ruby.md

 ## Creating Classes Dynamically

 Since classes are objects in Ruby, you can create classes dynamically.
-You can define new classes at runtime using Class.new.
+You can define new classes at runtime using `Class.new`.

 Here’s an example: